HenryJaQiu/SiteUp/_posts/2017-12-7-informal-meeting-7.markdown

 2. Check if the combined report has something lost and fix them immediately.

-3. Finish the midterm report today.
+3. Finish the midtern report today.